lucacarniato/BookStoreFlask/README.md

 ## Introduction
 This project aims to implement a RESTful API for a bookstore using Python with Flask framework.
-The bookstore platform is envisioned to enable Wookies, led by Lohgarra, to self-publish their adventures and sell them online.
-The profits generated from book sales will be utilized to procure medical supplies for an impoverished Ewok settlement.

 ## Tasks
 - Implement the project using Python with Flask framework.